fastruby/RFCs/2021-10-13-github-templates.md

 only the ESSENTIAL information we require.
 We want to make sure that we don't ask for more information than we require - as this will discourages contributions.

+We recommend that each project contains a contributing.md.
+When someone opens a pull request or creates an issue, github will show them a link to that file.

 ## Templates:

 ### Pull Requests